ccat3z/stars/README.md

 * [marktext/marktext](https://github.com/marktext/marktext): 📝A simple and elegant markdown editor, available for Linux, macOS and Windows.
 * [desandro/masonry](https://github.com/desandro/masonry): :love_hotel: Cascading grid layout plugin
 * [nana-4/materia-theme](https://github.com/nana-4/materia-theme): A Material Design theme for GNOME/GTK based desktop environments
-* [material-shell/material-shell](https://github.com/material-shell/material-shell): New shell for Linux as Gnome Extension following the Material-design guidelines.
-Proposing a performant and simple opinionated mouse / keyboard workflow to increase daily productivity and comfort
+* [material-shell/material-shell](https://github.com/material-shell/material-shell): A modern desktop interface for Linux - packaged as an extension for GNOME Shell.
+Improve your user experience and get rid of the anarchy of traditional desktop workflows.
+Designed to simplify navigation and reduce the need to manipulate windows in order to improve productivity.
+It's meant to be 100% predictable and bring the benefits of tools coveted by professionals to everyone.
 * [mui-org/material-ui](https://github.com/mui-org/material-ui): React components for faster and easier web development.
 Build your own design system, or start with Material Design.
 * [meganz/MEGAcmd](https://github.com/meganz/MEGAcmd): Command Line Interactive and Scriptable Application to access MEGA
 * [matteoserva/MegaFuse](https://github.com/matteoserva/MegaFuse): MEGA client for linux, based on FUSE